Continuing Education Catalog

 ServSafe Food Safety Certification Workshop

-Tuesday | 8 a.m. to 4 p.m. | Queensbury campus
+Monday | 8 a.m. to 4 p.m. | Queensbury campus

 Bring a bag lunch

-Food service professionals working or pursuing jobs in establishments that handle, cook, store, serve, deliver, remove and dispose of food benefit from ServSafe training and certification.
+Food-service professionals working or pursuing jobs in establishments that handle, cook, store, serve, deliver, remove and dispose of food benefit from ServSafe training and certification.
 This national transferrable certification may be required by employers and proves competencies and readiness to be a successful employee.
-Local hospitality and food-service businesses seeking effective training and certification for employees are invited to register them for this workshop; please see details on the registration webpage about employer invoicing and payment of course tuition.
-Individuals who successfully complete the full-day program and examination will receive the certification, which is valid for five years.
+Local hospitality and food-service businesses seeking effective training and certification for employees are invited to register them for this workshop; please see our registration webpage for details about employer invoicing and payment of course tuition.
+Individuals who successfully complete this full-day program and examination will receive certification, which is valid for five years.
+Participants are encouraged to review the required book in advance to support participation in discussion and successful completion of the certification exam.
+The Office of Continuing Education will contact registered students about availability of books and how to pick them up.

-Registration for this course closes Monday, Oct.
-16, to ensure timely receipt of course materials; receipt of course materials may be delayed for individuals who register after that date.
-See the registration webpage for our refund policy.
+Registration for this course closes Friday, April 5, to ensure timely receipt of course materials.
+See our registration webpage for our refund policy.
+Any withdrawals after April 5 will not be refunded the materials fee.

 Instructor: Frank Burns